 - Before teaching the children to spell past-tense verb forms, it is important they understand about the class of words described as verbs and the meaning of past and present in relation to tense. - The children will be able to use tense changes in speech, including irregular tense changes (e.g. go went, blow blew).
-However, for the purposes of understanding the conventions related to spelling, it is important to begin with regular past and present verb tense changes using single syllable verbs. - Establish understanding of the term verb as an action word, by playing small drama games. - Play oral games requiring changing tense from present to past and the reverse, for example: - Today I am playing, yesterday I played. - Today I am painting a seaside picture, yesterday I painted a house on fire. - When I was little I scribbled, now I write. - When I was little I cried when I wanted something, now I ask. - Look at pictures of famous artists' scenes, discuss what is happening and collect the present tense verbs, for example: - talking, chatting, looking, snowing, skating, walking, running, falling, eating. - Use small drama activities (e.g. What are you doing today?
+However, for the purposes of understanding the conventions related to spelling, it is important to begin with regular past and present verb tense changes using single syllable verbs. - Establish understanding of the term verb by playing small drama games. - Play oral games requiring changing tense from present to past and the reverse, for example: - Today I am playing, yesterday I played. - Today I am painting a seaside picture, yesterday I painted a house on fire. - When I was little I scribbled, now I write. - When I was little I cried when I wanted something, now I ask. - Look at pictures of famous artists' scenes, discuss what is happening and collect the present tense verbs, for example: - talking, chatting, looking, snowing, skating, walking, running, falling, eating. - Use small drama activities (e.g. What are you doing today?
 One child mimes and other children guess activities such as cleaning your teeth, brushing your hair.). - What did you do yesterday?
 A child replies in the past tense: I cleaned my teeth, I brushed my hair.

-- Explain that a verb is an action word and every sentence contains a verb.
-It is important we learn how to spell the verbs to show when the action takes place.
+- Explain that a verb is a special word that tells us what is happening and every sentence contains a verb.
+It is important we learn how to spell the verbs to show whether we are talking about something that is happening now or has already happened.
 When we are talking about what has happened already, this is called the past tense.
 What is happening now is called the present tense. - The spelling of the verb changes according to the tense and we are going to begin to learn the rules for spelling verbs.